dbanetto/uni/findbugs/report.md

-% Assignment 3 - FindBugs - ENGR441
+% Assignment 3 - Static Analysis Tools - ENGR441
 % David Barnett (300313764)

 This report will review multiple static analysis tools and some example usage of them.